THE FAIR JOURNAL

 ASK THE APOLOGIST

 FAIR invites the public to submit questions relating to LDS beliefs, practices, and history.
 Some questions are asked sincerely by members and investigators, others are clearly hostile questions challenging the veracity of the Church and its teachings.
-Many of these responses may end up on the Web site as a FAIR paper or brochure.
-If you have a question, you may submit it through the FAIR web site.
+Many of these responses may end up on the website as a FAIR paper or brochure.
+If you have a question, simply mail it to our Contact address.

 FAIR LDS BOOKSTORE